+Syllabus: See next page.
+I consider the syllabus as a tentative plan that can be

+(somewhat) adjusted based on how we progress in accordance with the aim that proper understanding is more important than quantity of material.

+Requirements and Grading Policy

+Requirements

 1. Homework assignments

-There will be $8 \pm 1$ problem sets assigned during the semester; downloadable prior to a problem solving seminar.
-I will assign 1-2 problems to each team and you will need to prepare with your team to present these to your fellow students at the seminar (I will always be available for questions via e-mail prior to the seminar and will also help you during the presentation if needed, of course).
-After the seminar, however, you have to write the solutions up for submission individually.
+There will be $8 \pm 1$ problem sets assigned during the semester, available on-line prior to a problem solving seminar.
+I will assign 1-2 problems to each team.
+You will need to prepare with your team to present solutions to your assigned problems to your fellow students at the seminar (I will always be available for questions via e-mail prior to the seminar and will also help you out during the presentation if necessary).
+After the seminar, however, you have to write your solutions up for the problems individually.
 Credit is given for how you show your understanding of a solution and not for some (numeric) answer being correct or not.

 You can submit your homework in traditional paper or in electronic format and can also write up your solutions by hand, scan it in as a pdf document, and submit that electronically.
-For electronic submissions, file name template is LastnameFirstname\GMTP#\BSM2016F.pdf, where # is the problem set number (so the file format is pdf).
+For electronic submissions, file name template is LastnameFirstname\GMTP#\BSM2017F.pdf, where # is the problem set number (so the file format is pdf).

 2. Midterm and Final Exam

 These are standard (take-home) written tests to be solved individually.

+Grading Policy

+Your total points from the problem sets and both the midterm and final exam will be projected onto a 100 scale.
+These two results will be added up with weights 0.5 and 0.5 respectively to produce your result for the course on a 100 scale.
+Grades are then assigned as follows:

+$85 \le A$ $75 \le B < 85$

+$65 \le C < 75$

+$55 \le D < 65$

+F < 55

+If your points fall within $\pm 2$ points of these limit points, there is fine structure with $X^+$ and $X^-$ (exceptions: above 96 is $A^+$ and under 55 there is no $F^+$ ).

+Topics Covered

+The topics below cover the basics of competitive game theory; cooperative game theory is only touched upon and has to be covered in another course.

+1. Introduction: What is (competitive) Game Theory?